 Curriculum focuses on traditional and classical architecture and urbanism, a tradition that runs from ancient Greece and Rome through the founding of the United States and on into the present.
 The School of Architecture encourages undergraduate students to participate in one of four concentrations: Furniture Design, Preservation and Restoration, Architectural Practice and Enterprise, and Building Arts.

-Designed to equip students with a broad overview of the development of Western art and to provide them with an in-depth knowledge of particular periods, problems, and research methods.
+Art History at Notre Dame is designed to equip students with a broad overview of the development of Western art and to provide them with an in-depth knowledge of particular periods, problems, and research methods.
 Both majors and minors are available.

 Study the history and languages of the ancient Mediterranean world – birthplace of western culture.
 This interdisciplinary program explores everything from history and drama to art, archaeology, philosophy, and law.
 Students may pursue a major or minors in Greek, Latin, Classical Civilization, Arabic Studies or Mediterranean/Middle East Studies.

-Exposes undergraduates to life in the past as it was experienced by the people of Africa, Europe, Asia, and the Americas.
+The study of history exposes undergraduates to life in the past as it was experienced by the people of Africa, Europe, Asia, and the Americas.
 Courses contribute to an understanding of Western culture and its roots, as well as Middle Eastern, East Asian, Native American, and African-American history.

 A premier locus for the study of the European Middle Ages, as well as Islamic, Jewish, Eastern and Western Christian studies.
 Medieval Studies offers four tracks, draws from eleven disciplines.
 Students may build a unique program of study, emphasizing Italy if they wish.